Eufanzky/Portfolio/README.md

 # Portfolio
 This is my personal portfolio, feel free to check it.
 It also includes responsive design (Mobiel first).
-Made with HTML and CSS
+Made with HTML, CSS and JavaScript